Faricimab (Vabysmo 6mg) · UK 2026 cost

 What is faricimab (Vabysmo)?

 Faricimab (Vabysmo, Roche, formerly RG7716) is a humanised bispecific monoclonal antibody (CrossMAb format) that simultaneously binds and neutralises two distinct cytokines driving macular neovascularisation, leakage and inflammation: vascular endothelial growth factor A (VEGF-A) and angiopoietin-2 (Ang-2).
 VEGF-A is the master regulator of pathological angiogenesis and macular vascular permeability and is the target of all the established intravitreal anti-VEGF agents (aflibercept, ranibizumab, bevacizumab, brolucizumab).
 Ang-2 is a Tie2-receptor antagonist that destabilises the existing vasculature, sensitises endothelial cells to VEGF-A and amplifies inflammatory signalling; in wet AMD, DMO and RVO, Ang-2 is over-expressed and contributes to chronic leakage, pericyte loss and inflammation.
-Faricimab is the first and currently only intravitreal therapy that targets both VEGF-A and Ang-2, and the dual mechanism is the biological basis for its ability to extend the treatment interval safely to up to 16 weeks (Q16, every 4 months) in approximately 60 per cent of patients by year 2 in TENAYA and LUCERNE.
+Faricimab is the first and currently only intravitreal therapy that targets both VEGF-A and Ang-2, and the dual mechanism is the biological basis for its ability to extend the treatment interval safely to up to 16 weeks (Q16) in around 60% of patients by year 2 in TENAYA and LUCERNE.

-Faricimab is supplied as a single-use sterile glass vial containing 6 mg / 0.05 mL.
-It is administered as a day-case intravitreal injection through the pars plana (3.5 mm posterior to the limbus in pseudophakic eyes, 4.0 mm in phakic eyes) under topical anaesthetic with povidone iodine surface preparation and a sterile drape, in a clean-room or sterile minor procedure room.
-The injection itself takes seconds; the total visit (vision testing, IOP, slit-lamp, OCT macula, the injection and immediate post-injection check) takes 60 to 90 minutes.
+Faricimab is supplied as a single-use sterile glass vial containing 6mg / 0.05ml.
+It is administered as a day-case intravitreal injection through the pars plana (3.5mm posterior to the limbus in pseudophakic eyes, 4.0mm in phakic eyes) under topical anaesthetic with povidone-iodine surface preparation and a sterile drape, in a clean-room or sterile minor procedure room.
+The injection itself takes seconds; the total visit (vision testing, IOP, slit-lamp, OCT macula, the injection and immediate post-injection check) takes 60–90 minutes.

-The licensed schedule for wet AMD is 4 monthly loading doses (one injection per month for the first 4 months), followed by a treat-and-extend protocol where the interval between injections is extended by 4 weeks at a time if the OCT macula is dry and the BCVA is stable, and shortened by 4 weeks if there is recurrent fluid or visual decline.
+The licensed schedule for wet AMD is four monthly loading doses, followed by a treat-and-extend protocol where the interval between injections is extended by 4 weeks at a time if the OCT macula is dry and the BCVA is stable, and shortened by 4 weeks if there is recurrent fluid or visual decline.
 Intervals run from Q8 (every 8 weeks) up to Q16 (every 16 weeks).
 For diabetic macular oedema (DMO) and macular oedema secondary to retinal vein occlusion (BRVO, CRVO) the loading schedule and treat-and-extend approach are similar, with disease-specific NICE guidance.
+You can read more on our wet AMD condition guide and our private anti-VEGF wet AMD injections overview.

 UK 2026 faricimab (Vabysmo) pricing, in detail